1. Two truths and a lie

 The aim of stand-up silly comedy is to make the audience laugh, it doesn't matter how you do it.

-Try telling funny jokes, wearing funny clothes, accidentally falling over, or be silly and make a fool of yourself.
+Try telling funny jokes (see our 300 best kids jokes), wearing funny clothes, accidentally falling over, or be silly and make a fool of yourself.
 What way works best for you?

 Find all your musical instruments or make your own.
 Use two spoons to make a tapping sound, pots and pans as drums and cymbals, or make a guitar from a piece of cardboard and string.